Historical collections of art and more at a former bishop’s see

 Moreover, the museum features a rich collection of paintings, sculptures from the Carolingian to the rokoko era, furnishings, drawings, printings, frescoes and chinaware.
 Then there are numismatic collections as well as an archaeological exhibition with items ranging from the bronze age to the iron age, the Roman and the Lombardic era.
 Last but not least it houses an art collection with precious items from Egypt and the Far East.

-several reductions, children up to 15 years free
+Free entrance for children up to 14 years